 This article focuses on the race to exascale computing and its multi-dimensional political and geopolitical impacts, a crucial response major actors are implementing in terms of High Performance Computing (HPC) power, notably for the development of their artificial intelligence (AI) systems.
 It thus ends for now our series on HPC as driver of and stake for AI, among the five we identified in Artificial Intelligence – Forces, Drivers and Stakes: the classical big data, HPC and the race to quantum supremacy as related critical uncertainty, algorithms, “sensors and expressors”, and finally needs and usages.

-Last week’s summary: In 2012 EVT, in Everstate (the ideal-type corresponding to our very real countries created to foresee the future of the modern nation-state), the population’s discontent increases – and is bound to continue to do so – as a result of various pressures and threats, most of them inevitable, imperfectly identified, and not understood.
-Indeed, Everstatans feel both directly and indirectly the impact of those pressures, which affect their sense of security and thus generate discontent.
-(The reader can click on each picture to see a larger version in a new tab).
-Everstatans seek security Everstatans continue to seek a security that is appearing as increasingly distant and elusive.
-They turn to their political authorities, expecting them to deliver this security.
-Indeed, Everstatans believe that their … Continue reading 2012 EVT: Seeking Security (The Chronicles of Everstate)
+Summary of our scenario so far: In 2012 EVT, in Everstate, the ideal-type corresponding to our very real countries created to foresee the future of the modern nation-state, the population’s discontent increases.
+It is bound to continue to do so, as a result of various pressures and threats, most of them inevitable, imperfectly identified, and not understood.
+Indeed, Everstatans feel both directly and indirectly the impact of those pressures, which affect their sense of security and thus generate discontent (link to previous article).

 As a result, now, Everstatans continue to seek a security that is appearing as increasingly distant and elusive…. read more